pachax001/My-Asian-Tv-Dramacool-Telegram-bot/README.md

 start - Start the bot
-drama - Search for drama or movie usetting - Settings for caption and thumbnail
+drama - Search for drama or movie usetting - Settings for caption and thumbnail mirrordrama - To upload each episode to rclone drive zipmirrordrama - Zip and upload series or downloaded episodes to rclone drive.
 ```
 ### 📡 ***Generate MongoDB Database***